tesshuflower/samples/policy/README.md

 Make sure you <b>update all settings with valid values</b> before applying the `hdr-app-configmap` resource on the hub.

-<b>Note</b>:

-- The `dpa.spec` property defines the storage location properties.
-The default value shows the `dpa.spec` format for using an S3 bucket.
-Update this to match the type of storage location you want to use.
-- You can still upate the `hdr-app-configmap` properties after the `ConfigMap` was applied to the hub.
-When you do that, the backup settings on the managed clusters where the PolicySet has been applied will be automatically updated with the new values for the `hdr-app-configmap`.
-For example, to restore a new backup, update the `restore.backupName` property on the `hdr-app-configmap` on the hub; the change is pushed to the deployed policies on the managed cluster and a restore resource matching the new properties will be created there.
+Note that you can still upate the `hdr-app-configmap` properties after the `ConfigMap` was applied to the hub.
+When you do that, the backup settings on the managed clusters where the PolicySet have been placed will be automatically updated with the new values for the `hdr-app-configmap`.
+For example, to restore a new backup, update the `restore.backupName` property on the `hdr-app-configmap` on the hub; the change is pushed to the deployed policies on the managed clusters and a restore resource matching the new properties will be created there.

+### Apply policies on the hub

+Run `oc apply -k ./policy` to apply all resources at the same time on the hub.

+Use the `kustomization.yaml` available with this project to install the backup and restore Policies and PolicySets on the hub.

+None of the resources available with the project have a namespace setup.
+This is to allow the user to apply the Policies in different configurations for a different set of managed clusters.

 ## Create multiple backup configurations